NuGet/Home/accepted/2024/[TS]PMUI-Readme-rendering.md

 * Downloaded nupkg.

 #### Nuget API
-A new version of the [package metadata](https://learn.microsoft.com/en-us/nuget/api/registration-base-url-resource) will be documented which will include the field **RawReadmeFileUrl**.
+A new version of the [package metadata](https://learn.microsoft.com/en-us/nuget/api/registration-base-url-resource) resource type will be documented which will include the field **RawReadmeFileUrl**.
 This will be a link to download the README and will only be filled if a readme is available to download.

-A new version of [package content](https://learn.microsoft.com/en-us/nuget/api/package-base-address-resource) which will include a url definition for downloading the README.
+A new version of the [package content](https://learn.microsoft.com/en-us/nuget/api/package-base-address-resource) resource type which will include a url definition for downloading the README.

 ### Technical explanation